peter88213/yW2OO/docs/usage.md

 ## How to use yW2OO

-1. Move into your yWriter project folder, and right-click your .yw6 or .yw7 project file.
+1. Move into your yWriter project folder, and right-click your .yw7 project file.
    In the context menu, choose `Export to OpenOffice`.

 2. A sub menu with document types will open.
 Select the desired one.